Tivoli/curio/README.md

 [code coverage](http://tivoli.github.io/curio/coverage.html "Code Coverage")

-Curio is a modular Nodejs app built on top of express, mongodb, and redis
+Curio is a modular Nodejs app built on top of express and mongodb

 #### Motivation